Alexander von Humboldt: Expedition in Russia, 1829

-Publications
+Works

 Cosmos

 Kosmos was Humboldt's multi-volume effort in his later years to write a work bringing together all the research from his long career.
 The writing took shape in lectures he delivered before the University of Berlin in the winter of 1827–28.
 These lectures would form "the cartoon for the great fresco of the [K]osmos".
 His 1829 expedition to Russia supplied him with data comparative to his Latin American expedition.

 The first two volumes of the Kosmos were published between the years 1845 and 1847 and were intended to comprise the entire work, but Humboldt published three more volumes, one of which was posthumous.
 Humboldt had long aimed to write a comprehensive work about geography and the natural sciences.
 The work attempted to unify the sciences then known in a Kantian framework.
 With inspiration from German Romanticism, Humboldt sought to create a compendium of the world's environment.
 He spent the last decade of his long life—as he called them, his "improbable" years—continuing this work.
 The third and fourth volumes were published in 1850–58; a fragment of a fifth appeared posthumously in 1862.

-His reputation had long since been made with his publications on the Latin American expedition.
+His reputation had long since been made with his publications on the Spanish American expedition.
 There is not a consensus on the importance of Kosmos.
 One scholar, who stresses the importance of Humboldt's Political Essay on the Kingdom of New Spain as essential reading, dismisses Kosmos as "little more than an academic curiosity".
 A different opinion is that Kosmos was his "most influential book".